 Martijn Vlaskamp is a Research Fellow Juan de la Cierva Incorporación at IBEI.
-Prior to that he was Beatriu de Pinós fellow at IBEI.
-From 2015-2018 he was a Marie Skłodowska-Curie Global Fellow at Yale University and IBEI.
+Prior to that he was Beatriu de Pinós fellow (at IBEI) and from 2015-2018 he was a Marie Skłodowska-Curie Global Fellow at Yale University and IBEI.

 Martijn completed his PhD in International Relations and European Integration at the Universitat Autònoma de Barcelona.
 As part of his PhD research, he was a visiting fellow at the University of Cambridge and the Belgian Royal Institute for International Relations EGMONT.

 Martijn's research has been published in “West European Politics”, “Cooperation and Conflict” and other peer-reviewed journals.
 He is the co-editor of two edited volumes.
 Martijn has been funded by the European Commission, the Spanish Ministry of Economy and Competitiveness, the Catalan Agency for Management of University and Research Grants and the Fritz Thyssen Foundation.

 Background and education